MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 For an Azure Pipeline to build and deploy Windows, Azure, and other Visual Studio solutions you need at least one Windows agent in the host environment.

-Complete the following steps to deploy a self-hosted Windows agent:
+Complete the following steps to deploy a self-hosted Windows agent.

 1. Navigate to the home page of your DevOps organization.